FrancisErdman2025/dealpal/coq/README.txt

          /   \
         2     3

 - Both trees have the same leaves: [1;2;3]
-- Right-association = canonical representative of each equivalence class
-- Leaves order is preserved; only internal node grouping changes
+- The right-associated form is **required** for equivalence checking

 ------------------------------------------------------------
 Leaves function

+- Extracts the observable external particles:

 leaves : Diagram -> list nat
-- Extracts the observable external particles
 - Physics analogy: external states / amplitude inputs
 - CS analogy: public API output

 ------------------------------------------------------------
 Equivalence

-Two diagrams are equivalent if they have the same observable leaves:
+- Two diagrams are equivalent if they have the **same leaves** (observable output).

-- Ignores internal structure
+- Internal node differences are ignored after canonicalization.
-- Mirrors physics intuition: same external particles -> same amplitude / S-matrix
+- Physics analogy: different Feynman diagrams may have different internal propagators or decay chains, but the **same final external particles** yield the same amplitude / S-matrix element.
+- CS analogy: different implementations that produce the same API output.

 ------------------------------------------------------------
 Example